Baby-Frog/froggy-gaming-web/README.md

 # Hi!
-Welcome to our project,
+Welcome to our project

 This is the second repository of front-end codes after one of my member destroy the first one